Learning Outcomes

 A senator is impeached and removed from office.
 She sues in federal court, arguing that the Senate’s procedures violated due process.
 Is this claim justiciable?

-Answer: No. The Constitution gives the Senate the "sole power to try all impeachments."
-The Supreme Court has held that impeachment procedures are political questions not subject to judicial review.
+No. The Constitution gives the Senate the "sole power to try all impeachments."
+The Supreme Court has held that impeachment procedures are political questions not subject to judicial review, so the federal courts must dismiss.

 Worked Example 1.3